School of Journalism Student Retention and Graduation Report - 2025

 Introductory note:

 Self-assessment is paramount for improvement.
-It’s also an essential element to remaining one of the 100 or so undergraduate journalism programs in the nation accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+It’s also an essential element to remaining one of the 120 or so undergraduate journalism programs in the nation accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 On these pages we provide some quantifiable measurements of school performance and what we are doing to achieve our goal of educating our undergraduate journalism students to serve Arizona, society at large, and the world.
-We also have provided all our 2017-18 re-accreditation and academic program review information online, including site-team reports since 1964, when the undergraduate journalism program was first accredited.
+We also have provided all our 2024-25 re-accreditation self-study report, and the previous 2017-18 re-accreditation and academic program review information online, including site-team reports since 1964, when the undergraduate journalism program was first accredited.

 1. Enrollment declined slightly